English Montreal School Board: History

 The Government of Quebec reorganized the province's public school boards in the mid-1990s.
 School boards in Quebec had been organized along religious confessional lines, Catholic and Protestant, since before Canadian Confederation.
 The province of Quebec was guaranteed a confessional public school system by the British North America Act, 1867, now known as the Constitution Act, 1867.
 The provincial government was required to ask the federal government to amend the Canadian Constitution if it were to reorganize school boards along linguistic lines (English and French).
 The amendment was passed by both the House of Commons and the Senate, notwithstanding the unresolved constitutional debate between Quebec and the rest of Canada.

 The EMSB officially began operations on July 1, 1998, after the English sectors of the Protestant School Board of Greater Montreal (PSBGM), the Montreal Catholic School Commission (CECM), the Commission scolaire Jérôme-Le Royer and the Commission scolaire Sainte-Croix were amalgamated to form the EMSB.

-The political infighting among the board's commissioners has received significant coverage in Montreal's English-language media, most notably the Montreal Gazette.
-This competition, for the most part, had previously pitted Catholics vs. Protestants.
-That division has recently become much less significant, however.
-But the harmonization of the previous boards' administrative policies and the debate over school closings due to declining enrollment have been especially inflammatory.
-In 2005, both the Montreal Gazette and the French-language tabloid Le Journal de Montréal printed a special series of articles denouncing alleged nepotism and graft in the province's public school boards.
-The Gazette's investigation focused almost exclusively on the hiring practices of the English Montreal School Board.

 Enrollment in the English Montreal School Board's schools and centres continues to decline as it does in most English-language public school boards in Quebec.
-This is a part of an ongoing decline following the enactment of the Charter of the French Language by the Québec government In 1977.
+This is a part of an ongoing decline following the enactment of the Charter of the French Language by the Québec government in 1977.

 Since the EMSB's creation in 1998, the board has closed 21 schools, most recently 2 elementary schools and 1 high school in 2020.
 The School Board's chairperson attributes the declining enrolment to Bill 101, families moving to cities with lower home taxes, such as Laval; and the general decline in birth rates.

+In 2020, Joe Ortona, president of the board, was imposed a two-week suspension for violating the board's code of ethics after making disparaging remarks about a fellow commissioner.
+Julien Feldman, also a commissioner and vice-president of the board's ethics committee, had previously received six ethics complaints deemed founded, resulting in four reprimands and two suspensions.

-The EMSB had the highest voter turnout among all school boards in Quebec, with 18%.
+The EMSB had the highest voter turnout among all school boards in Quebec, with 21%.

+Corruption investigations

+In 2016, EMSB was investigated by UPAC, the Quebec anti-corruption squad, in regards to its international student programs.
+The allegations relate to several Asian recruitment companies that were paid millions of dollars by the EMSB to facilitate the enrolment of foreign students, who in turn paid high tuition fees to the EMSB.
+Some teachers complained the international students did not have the necessary language skills to participate in the classroom and as a result the overall quality of education was diminished.
+At least one teacher resigned over the issue.

+In 2019, the EMSB was placed under partial trusteeship under investigation for alleged mismanagement and ethical violations, after a preliminary report revealed a mishandling of "millions of dollars".
+The Ministry of Education appointed former Liberal Member of Parliament, Marlene Jennings, as the trustee in November.